dabizi/remembweb/README.md

 while destroying proton and electron
 Pasta metaphore : gnochi then spaghetti then lasagna and tortilioni Produced by supernova
-A pulsar is a type of rapidly speeding neutron star
+A pulsar is a type of rapidly speeding neutron star i.e. if the star has angular momentum, its accelerate as in patin artistique surface sometimes go as fast as 20 pourcent the speed of light